 - Q. How did he react to that? - A. He said, well I can prove to you that we-this amount-these amounts cleared our bank.
 And I said okay, the only way you can prove that to me is if I get a bank statement showing that these amounts were actually deposited and cleared your bank for those amounts on your bank statement; I want to talk to your banker and get that. - Q. And what does he respond to that? - A. He said okay, let me just make sure I understand.
 So you want me to get my bank statements and get them to you?
 And I said no, Tom, I don't want you to get involved at all; I want the bank statements directly from the bank. - Q. And what does he do? - A. He said why all the mistrust and I can't believe you guys are doing this.
-And this is-I'm going to have to go back and figure this out and see if I can get you something and I'll call you later. - 111.
-Unable to "figure" anything out, Petters abandoned the effort to draw the RedTag Line, paid GECC the outstanding balance and moved on to continue his fraud with other investors comfortable GECC would keep quiet. - 112.
-Morrone knew of the Fraudulent Checks and the surrounding circumstances. - Although Feehan reported the Fraudulent Checks to his supervisor, GECC did not "well document" or memorialize what occurred nor (upon information and belief) consult with company legal counsel, all contrary to the Integrity Policies, and upon information and belief, GECC's Internal Policies and industry practices.
+And this is-I'm going to have to go back and figure this out and see if I can get you something and I'll call you later. - 108.
+Unable to "figure" anything out, Petters abandoned the effort to draw the RedTag Line, paid GECC the outstanding balance and moved on to continue his fraud with other investors comfortable GECC would keep quiet. - 109.
+Although Feehan reported the Fraudulent Checks to his supervisor, GECC did not "well document" or memorialize what occurred nor (upon information and belief) consult with company legal counsel, all contrary to the Integrity Policies, and upon information and belief, GECC's Internal Policies and industry practices.
 Upon information and belief, the decision not to document adequately what occurred was purposeful and strategic.
+GECC did not contact law enforcement, Costco, the bank or anyone else of the details of these events.